mbaumer/us_hep_funding/docs/_states/FL.md

 ### Committees
 Debbie Wasserman Schultz is the #13 Democrat on the House Committee on Appropriations

+Debbie Wasserman Schultz is the #3 Democrat on the House Appropriations Subcommittee on Energy and Water Development

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016